secretstartups/handbook/job-families/marketing/pr-manager/index.html.md

 #### Responsibilities

-- Execute PR plans.
+- Execute PR plans that align with the team's OKRs and goals.
-- Work day-to-day with the media and PR agency to support PR efforts.
+- Work day-to-day with media and global PR agencies to support PR efforts and campaigns.
-- Ability to develop press releases, pitches and more.
+- Ability to develop press releases, media pitches, and more.
-- Work across teams to find potential news or story ideas.
+- Work with cross-functional teams to seek out potential news/announcements or proactive story ideas for thought leadership.
-- Independently manage projects from start to finish.
+- Strong self-starter and ability to independently manage projects from start to finish.

 #### Requirements

-- 6+ years experience in public relations.
+- 6+ years experience in public relations, preferrably at least 2-3 years of agency experience.
 - Experience in enterprise software or developer public relations.
-- Ability to develop strategic and proactive PR plans in coordination with the PR and wider corporate communications team.
+- Ability to develop strategic and proactive PR plans in coordination with the PR team and wider corporate communications team.
 - Experience working with technology, business, and trade media to achieve impression goals.
-- Excellent written and verbal communication skills.
+- Excellent verbal communication skills.
 - A natural storyteller with excellent writing skills.
 - Highly organized, detail-oriented and able to meet deadlines consistently.
-- Ability to independently manage projects from start to finish; work with light supervision.
+- Strong time management skills.
-- Able to coordinate across many teams and perform in a fast-moving environment.
+- Ability to successfully coordinate with cross-functional teams and perform in a fast-moving environment.
-- Experience working with and managing PR agencies
+- Experience working with and managing PR agencies.
 - Strong ability to use GitLab.
 - Share GitLab values, and work in accordance with those values.